Bonneykins/IOCA-website-3/_what-we-do/ccr.md

 section-icon: users
 display-order: 1
 ---
-We always start with a complimentary client review meeting.
-It's all about you and identifying areas of your business you want to improve.
+We always start with a free client review meeting.
+It's all about you, your business and where you want it to take you.